 So many of you have shared your stories of what Pendle Hill means to you.
-Listen to some of the voices reflecting on the meaning of the Pendle Hill experience: workshop leader and pamphlet author Valerie Brown, past students Jiman Kim and Dan Jensen, former Continuing Revolution coordinator Emily Higgs, and Executive Director Jen Karsten.
+Listen to some of the voices reflecting on the meaning of the Pendle Hill experience: workshop leader and pamphlet author Valerie Brown, past students Jiman Kim and Dan Jensen, Jen Karsten, and former Continuing Revolution coordinator Emily Higgs.

 Countless individuals have graced the grounds of Pendle Hill over the past 85 years, from those wishing to learn more about the Quaker way of life, to those requiring time out from the rigors of the everyday to focus on a personal project, to others simply seeking healing or re-energizing following a difficult life event.

 Here are just a few of our visitors’ unsolicited testimonials – thoughtful and oftentimes inspiring comments slipped under doors, scribbled in guest books, or communicated through other channels (such as in the above video) to an appreciative Pendle Hill community:

 “Pendle Hill provided a loving and supportive community where I, as a young person, was able to take time out from professional pursuits and focus on deeper issues.
 In many respects, I came to Pendle Hill a boy and left a man.

 One vivid memory was having lunch outside at the edge of an abandoned ornamental pool behind the Main house.
 The surface of the water was covered by dozens of brown frogs, making ‘chuckling sounds’ and swimming about.
 The significance of this eluded me at the time, but I have spent the last 15 years studying frog communication.”

 — Mac Given, former Board Member, PH alumnus